TD Centre (Halifax, Nova Scotia)

 TD Tower before and after expansion – viewed from the west and south, respectively.

 TD Centre is an office building home to the Toronto-Dominion Bank (TD Bank) in downtown Halifax, Nova Scotia, Canada.
 The complex was completed in 1977 and substantially reconstructed in 2014.

 The TD Centre originally stood at 73 metres with 18 floors.
 Its 2014 expansion added 10 metres to the building's overall height and three additional floors of office space.
 The building is adjacent to the CIBC Building to which it is connected through the Downtown Halifax Link system.
 On its remaining sides it is bounded by Barrington Street on the west, George Street on the south and Granville Street on its lowest, eastern side.

 History

 Original development

 The TD Centre originally opened in 1977, and was wholly owned by Cadillac Fairview.
-It originally offered approximately 104,000 square feet of net rentable area, composed of 94,000 sq. ft. of office space and the remaining 10,000 sq. ft. of retail space.
+It originally offered approximately 104000 sqft of net rentable area, composed of 94000 sqft of office space and the remaining 10000 sqft of retail space.